EpicMari/shop_online/README.md

 ## General info

 An online store application is a mapping of a real online store.
-Where we have such functionalities, a database in firebase, paypal, contact with the seller.
+Where we have such functionalities, a database in firebase, paypal, contact with the seller, return mail after purchase.

 ## Technologies